SebastianHonert/personal-website/readme.md

 ## Copyright

-Feel free to edit, remix, and use in your own project.
+Feel free to edit, remix, and use this website in your own project.

-**However, all image files (except SVG files) are copyrighted and must not be re-distributed.**
+**However, all image files (except SVG files) are copyrighted and must not be redistributed!**

 Enjoy!